carlos-paz12/carlos-paz12/README.md

 <h2 align="center">🚀 About me</h2>
 <p align="justify">
-  He has a degree in Computer Technician from the Instituto Federal do Rio Grande do Norte, Santa Cruz campus.
-He is currently studying for a Bachelor's degree in Computer Science at the Universidade Federal do Rio Grande do Norte.
-He has experience in the development of digital systems, with an emphasis on distributed programming and requirements analysis.
+  Technician in Computer Science at the Federal Institute of Rio Grande do Norte, and currently studying for a Bachelor's Degree in Computer Science at the Federal University of Rio Grande do Norte.
+He has experience as a lab monitor and in software development, with an emphasis on distributed programming and requirements analysis.
+Organized, proactive, actively participates in projects and decision-making.
+His main interest is in the field of computing, but he is willing and prepared to work in other areas.
 </p>

 <br>